Fear is an Illusion

 I’ll see you there!

 Mike Alexander is of Anishinaabe descent, originally from Swan Lake First Nation in Treaty #1 Territory.
-He is an emerging graphic novelist, contemporary painter and (extremely) amateur triathlete currently living in James Bay.
+He is an emerging graphic novelist, contemporary painter and (extremely) amateur triathlete currently living in Kamloops.
 Mike is a grassroots rider for Easton Cycling, and believes that diversity and inclusion in endurance sport is important.